selimfirat/bilkent-turkish-writings-dataset/README.md

 # Bilkent Turkish Writings Dataset

-This dataset contains the turkish creative writings of Turkish 101 and Turkish 102 courses.
+This dataset contains the turkish creative writings of Turkish 101 and Turkish 102 courses between 2014-2018.
 It contains 4 publicly published writings of students 2 for each course.
 The writings in this dataset promotes creativity, content, composition, grammar, spelling and punctuation.

 The writings can be found [here](https://stars.bilkent.edu.tr/turkce/) as bunch of PDFs.